apache/samza/docs/learn/documentation/versioned/rest/monitors.md

 The configuration key `monitor.monitorName.scheduling.interval.ms` defines the periodic scheduling interval of the `monitor()` method in milli seconds.

+## Reporting metrics from Monitors
+Samza REST service allows the users to create and report metrics from their monitors.
+Reporting metrics to a metrics system is encapsulated by the metrics reporter, which should be defined in the samza-rest configuration file.
+Configurations for metrics reporters in Samza REST service are the same as [that of Samza Jobs](../container/metrics.md).

 ## [Resource Reference &raquo;](resource-directory.html)